Tracking and Control of Gauss-Markov Processes over Packet-Drop Channels with Acknowledgments: Distortion--Rate Region of Gauss--Markov Process Multi-Tracking

-\begin{remark} \thmref{thm:no-drop:RDR} establishes the optimal rate--distortion region for the ``causal encoder--causal decoder'' setting of Ma and Ishwar~\cite{MaIshwar:DPCM:IT} for the case of Gauss--Markov sources.
-We note that Ma and Ishwar~\cite{MaIshwar:DPCM:IT} provide an explicit result only for the sum-rate for the Gauss--Markov case~\cite{MaIshwar:DPCM:IT:ERRATUM}.
-Torbatian and Yang~\cite{TorbatianYang:DPCM} extend the sum-rate result to the case of three jointly Gaussian sources (which do not necessarily constitute a Markov chain).
-Our work, on the other hand, fully characterizes the rate--distortion region for the case of Gauss--Markov sources. \end{remark}
+\begin{remark} The setting of \thmref{thm:no-drop:RDR} is referred to as ``causal encoder--causal decoder'' by Ma and Ishwar~\cite{MaIshwar:DPCM:IT}.
+We note that Ma and Ishwar~\cite{MaIshwar:DPCM:IT} provide an explicit result only for the sum-rate for the Gauss--Markov case~\cite{MaIshwar:DPCM:IT:ERRATUM}.{, where for the case of Gauss--Markov processes an explicit expression is provided only for the sum-rate.} Torbatian and Yang~\cite{TorbatianYang:DPCM} extend the sum-rate result to the case of three-step general jointly Gaussian processes (which do not necessarily constitute a Markov chain).
+Our work, on the other hand, fully characterizes the rate--distortion region for the case of Gauss--Markov processes. \end{remark}

 \begin{remark} The results and proof (provided in the sequel) of \thmref{thm:no-drop:RDR} imply that optimal greedy quantization at every step~--- which is achieved via Gaussian backward~\cite[Ch.~10.3]{CoverBook2Edition} or forward~\cite[pp.~338--339]{CoverBook2Edition} channels~--- becomes optimal when $N$ is large.
-Moreover, it achieves the optimum for all $\tind\in [1,T]$ simultaneously, meaning that there is no tension between minimizing the current distortion and future distortions. \end{remark}
+Moreover, it achieves the optimum for all \mbox{$\tind \in [T]$} simultaneously, meaning that there is no tension between minimizing the current distortion and future distortions. \end{remark}

-To prove this theorem we first construct the optimal greedy scheme and determine its performance in \secref{s:no-drops:IB}.
-We then show that it is in fact (globally) optimal when $N$ goes to infinity, by constructing an outer bound for this scenario, in \secref{s:no-drops:OB}.
+To prove \thmref{thm:no-drop:RDR} we first construct the optimal greedy scheme and determine its performance in \secref{s:no-drops:IB}.
+We then show that it is in fact (globally) optimal when $N$ goes to infinity, by constructing an impossibility (outer) bound for this scenario, in \secref{s:no-drops:OB}.